craftcms/cms/docs/extend/element-types.md

 All element types are [soft-deletable](soft-deletes.md) out of the box, however it’s up to each element type to decide whether they should be restorable.

 To make an element restorable, just add the <api:craft\elements\actions\Restore> action to the array returned by your static `defineActions()` method.
-Craft will automatically hide it during normal index views, and show it when someone is searching for `is:trashed`.
+Craft will automatically hide it during normal index views, and show it when someone selects the “Trashed” status option.

 ### Sort Options